PRICE ALERT: There are better options

 The math is simple: LinkedIn Recruiter costs $10,800/year.
 Superstar costs $10 per search.
 Unless you're running 1,080 searches a year (spoiler: you're not), you're overpaying for LinkedIn.

 Describe your ideal candidate in plain English.
-No Boolean gymnastics.
-Get ~300 matched candidates with AI explanations for why each one fits.
+No Boolean search strings or complex filters.
+Get ~300 matched passive candidates with AI explanations for why each one fits.
 Preview free before paying.

 Why it's great